niels-slotboom/notes/Submanifolds.typ

   $
     nabla_mu := nabla_(diff_mu).
   $
-  From the derivations in the previous remark, it is clear that the object $nabla diff_nu$, in terms of coordinates, must be of the form
+  From the definition of affine connections and the derivations in the previous remark, it is clear that the object $nabla diff_nu$ must have the component form
   $
     nabla diff_nu = (nabla_mu diff_nu) otimes dx^mu = tensor(Gamma, +lambda, -mu nu) dx^mu otimes diff_lambda, quad "for coeffiecients" quad tensor(Gamma, +lambda, -mu nu) in C^infty (cal(M)).
   $